 BS: The US economy is 20% of the world economy and the dollar represents 60% of global trade and reserves.
 The policy maker for the US dollar is the Federal Reserve.
 We have been sucked into the American ecosystem without a real representation and hence are vulnerable to the dollar’s dominance.

 WM: Why have many Asian countries recently stopped buying US treasuries?

 BS: If the US was a responsible actor and looking after the smaller economies in a good way, we could all be happy.
 But nowadays the US is not acting in a responsible way.
 As the big brother, the US is kicking Russia out from the financial system, leaving it to its own.

 WM: When US is using the dollar as a financial weapon it is hurting itself, Mr. Putin recently said.

 BS: In the short run the US is hurting other countries more, but in the long run it is hurting the US dollar’s position as a global currency.
 That is more worrisome.
 The US has such a unique advantage.
 It is not easy to replace.
 But this dollar system is not sustainable.

 WM: Could that lead to a US debt restructuring one day?

 BS: Yes, probably.
 There could be a need for a debt restructuring.
 I don’t think this will happen in the short term, because the implications would be enormous.
 You need better cooperation internationally to resolve this.
-But the dollar is not that stable.
-It is not reliable in the long term.
+I doubt that the dollar is that stable or reliable in the long term.